199911/hls-video-sharing/PITCHME.md

 - Each m3u8 stream contains a list of video fregments (.ts file)
 - Streaming server will continuously update these files

----

-# The HTML5 player framework - Video.js
+---?image=images/videojs6.png

 Note:

-- what is it
-- player structure
+- Open-source HTML5 player with large community
-- browser support
+- Good browser support (include IE)

----

-# Customizing Video.js

-Notes:
+- Plugin structure
+    - You can publish a video.js plugin to share your custom skin / feature

++++

+## Video.js 6 structure

+- Skin
+    - CSS hooked to Video.js classes
+- Component
+    - An UI component
+- Tech
+    - HTML5 / Flash

+Note:
+- Customize skin
+    - Override built in CSS
-- UI components
+    - Add custom class to components
-- module
+- Component
+    - Building blocks of the player UI
+    - Similar to React component which have create and delete hook in lifecycle
-- multiplexing
+- Tech
+    - Use flash to polyfill HTML5 video API for old IEs

 ---